JasminDreasond/Tiny-Dices/README.md

 ### 🎨 Styles & Animations

-Tiny Dice comes with cool animation effects and customizable styles.
+Tiny Dices comes with cool animation effects and customizable styles.
 From **spin effects** to **face transformations**, the dice will roll in style. ✨

 - **Spin it Infinite!**: Watch the dice spin forever for an endless feeling of anticipation! 🔄
 - **Spin it Custom**: You can control how the dice rotate with custom animations.
 Rotate along different axes for the coolest effects! 🔮